sara-sabr/ITStrategy/presentations/en/SLF.md

 ESDC IT Strategy (30 min presentation)

+2020-01-29

 ---

 ## Agenda

-1. (5 min) Approach to IT Strategy
+1. Approach to IT Strategy
-2. (5 min) Team's focus areas
+2. Focus Areas
-3. (5 min) Recommended immediate actions
+3. Recommended immediate actions

-(15 min) Q&A and buffer time

 ---

-## 1. IT Strategy approach
+## 1. Approach to IT Strategy

 ### Purpose

+2018-12 - IT strategy team was created with goal of getting an integrated business-IT strategy

-Set the stage by clearly communicating that we are not doing conventional IT strategy with some examples of what that means
+> But, we are not doing conventional IT strategy

 Note:

-- Genesis of IT strategy and reason why the team got created (Dec 2018 senior leader meeting, goal of getting an integrated business-IT strategy)
-- How we are **NOT** doing this
-  - We instead will focus on IT's ability to quickly respond to business changes
-- How are **are** doing this
-  - In the open.
-All are welcome and invited to comment and contribute to the strategies at all times -- as far customers, private sector partners, other levels of government, or other departments.
+Provide examples..
-- Talk about premise: the relationship between business and IT _must_ change to a shared accountability model, as the conventional contracting model (requirements based, a company within a company) of business-IT does deliver the intended results in a digital age.
+Talk about premise: the relationship between business and IT _must_ change to a shared accountability model, as the conventional contracting model (requirements based, a company within a company) of business-IT does deliver the intended results in a digital age.
 We should instead move to a partnership based approach (outcomes based, one team).
 The future is too unpredictable and complex so the conventional long term planning do not deliver the intended results.
 Therefore, we must instead reward an empirical cycle of trying, observing, and correcting.

+--

+#### How we are **NOT** doing this

+We instead will focus on IT's ability to quickly respond to business changes

+--

+#### How we are **doing** this

+In the open.
+All are welcome and invited to comment and contribute to the strategies at all times -- as far customers, private sector partners, other levels of government, or other departments.

 --